SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 $$

-_Summary:_ Should you be rash enough to vote for a Republican House candidate, you are abetting a 54.5% probability of a shutdown.
+_Summary:_ Should you be rash enough to vote for a Republican House candidate, you are abetting a 54.5% probability of a government shutdown during that Congressional term.

 Don't do that.